Competitively priced containers for all your needs

 But the Germans aren't that traditional at all, are they?

 Well, my wife is German and, generally speaking, I know the Germans well.
 Of course, they can be traditional, such as with their Sunday rolls or hundreds of types of bread.
 But they are also innovative and open to new things.
 Just look at all the digital start-ups in Berlin, for instance.
 The traditional mindset and openness to breaking new ground are not mutually exclusive to Germany.

 Most importantly, German customers expect high quality and this was the most important reason to start in the German market.
 We received so much feedback that helped us implement improvements quickly.
 This was exactly what we were hoping for.

-Eveon has been active not only in Germany, but also in Austria since February.
-Is this just the first step towards an international rollout for Eveon?
+Eveon has been active not only in Germany but also in Austria since February.
+Is this just the first step toward an international rollout for Eveon?

 As a team, we are incredibly proud to have made it this far and have big plans.
 Our goal is for people all over the world to be able to buy their containers from Eveon and for container fleet owners everywhere to be able to sell their containers through Eveon.
 We are already looking forward to demonstrating our ability to bring our business model to the entire world – no matter the time zone or language.
 Eveon is built to scale.

 The last 12 months have been very exciting.
 What do you expect from the next 12 months?

 We will continue to grow, of course.
 But we also want to grow in the DACH market and improve our services even more, especially for our many returning customers.
 And more European countries will be added.
 I'm sure that, by the end of this year, at least one more country will be able to use Eveon Containers.